File a new or amended trademark or certification mark application

 A trademark examiner might call to ask you to send an amended trademark application if:

-- priority claims are not properly linked to an amended statement of goods and services
+- Properly linking priority claims to amended statements of goods or services.

 4. Send a general correspondence